What type of choral singers does the program accept?

 Will we need to wear masks during the program or during concerts?

-Depending on government safety regulations, both US and Italy, we may wear black masks.
+The program follows government safety regulations and mask requirements.
+Please feel free to wear a mask if you so choose.
 Please visit our Covid, Insurance, & Terms and Conditions page for more information regarding this important topic.